jbilander/SDBox-v2/README.md

 ***

-Start by soldering the U2 and U3 ICs, then the passives, the card holder, micro-usb jack and so on, nothing complicated...
+Start by soldering the U2 and U3 ICs, then the passives, the card holder, micro-usb jack, DB25M and so on, nothing complicated, but do skip the ICSP-header if you are going to house this in a case...

 ***